 2:30 p.m.–3:00 p.m.

-Windows will be open throughout the duration of the performance.
+Windows were open throughout the duration of the performance.

 Masks and seat belts required.